 Gorilla Families In Uganda

 Uganda has amazing mountain gorilla families in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
-Bwindi Impenetrable National Park, a rainforest is the most visited park in Uganda for gorilla trekking, it has over 600 gorillas making up almost half of the world’s total population.
+Bwindi Impenetrable National Park, a rainforest, is the most visited park in Uganda for gorilla trekking.
+It has over 600 gorillas, almost half of the world’s population.
 Southwestern Uganda is one of the few places on the African continent where these exciting creatures can be met.

 GORILLA FAMILIES IN RUSHAGA SECTOR